 - easy to prepare

-This chicken biryani is healthy when compared to its traditional version because…
+This one-pot chicken biryani is healthy when compared to its classic version because…

-- it is prepared using skinless chicken thigh or breast.
-Chicken is white meat and when used without skin, its cholesterol level reduces significantly
+- It is prepared using skinless chicken thighs or breasts.
+Chicken is white meat and when used without skin, its cholesterol level reduces significantly.

 One Pot Easy Chicken Biryani